vinh-c-tran/540A_Midterm_Problem_4/README.md

-# 540A_Midterm_Problem_7
+# 540A Midterm Problem 4
-540A Midterm Problem 7 Code in Jupyter Notebook
+540A Midterm Problem 4 Code in Jupyter Notebook